Introduction

 The shield will also glow white during the Guard Point window.

-Using SAED from a guard can be cancelled into AED with back + X. This is used if you want to AED
+SAED Cancel Using SAED from a guard can be cancelled into AED with back + X. This is used if you want to AED from a Guard.

 6. Optimal Damage Rotation